Atomic lock-free linked list

 // reader

-ValueType *TryRetain() {
+[[nodiscard]] ValueType* TryRetain() {

-const auto r = reader_uses.FetchAdd(1, MemoryOrder::Relaxed);
+auto const r = reader_uses.FetchAdd(1, MemoryOrder::Relaxed);

 if (r & k_dead_bit) [[unlikely]] {

-reader_uses.FetchSub(1, MemoryOrder::Relaxed);
+reader_uses.FetchSub(1, MemoryOrder::Release);

 return nullptr;